Get News & Updates Directly To Your Inbox

-Know Your At-Risk Students Does your school's Health Inquiry Form include asthma-related questions?
-Tracking students with asthma can ensure that students with the greatest need receive proper health services.
-The American Lung Association provides additional resources for tracking students with asthma in the Maximizing School Health Services section of the Asthma-Friendly Schools Initiative (AFSI) Toolkit.
+Know Your At-risk Students Does your school's health form include questions about asthma?
+Tracking students with asthma can ensure they receive proper health services.
+The American Lung Association provides resources to help.
+Check out the Maximizing School Health Services section of the Asthma-Friendly Schools toolkit.

-File Asthma Action Plans Students’ physicians can help develop a plan on what to do based on asthma symptoms.
-Teachers and school staff should keep copies of the Asthma Action Plan for those students they see on a regular basis.
-Learn more about Asthma Action Plans.
+File Asthma Action Plans Students’ physicians can help develop a care plan that clearly outlines what should be done when asthma symptoms strike.
+Teachers and school staff should keep copies of the asthma action plan for students they see on a regular basis.

-Allow Access to Quick-relief Medicines State law allows students to carry and use asthma medicines while at school, but school policies vary.
-Schools should inform parents if there is any required paperwork, such as a medication release form, to allow children access to their inhaler or other medication.
+Allow Access to Quick-relief Medicines State law allows students to carry and use asthma medicines at school.
+School policies can vary, though.
+Schools should let parents know if they require a medication release form so children can use their inhaler or other medication.

-Keep the Air Clean Poor indoor air can affect health and trigger asthma symptoms.
-Keep an eye on asthma triggers such as mold, pet dander, air fresheners and cleaning chemicals.
-Reference this Healthy Air Classroom Checklist from the American Lung Association.
+Keep the Air Clean Poor indoor air can trigger asthma symptoms.
+Keep an eye on asthma triggers.
+Mold, pet dander, air fresheners and cleaning chemicals are all culprits.
+Use the Healthy Air Classroom Checklist from the American Lung Association.

-Be Prepared for an Emergency Situation Knowing what to do in case of an asthma emergency can save lives.
+Be Prepared for an Emergency Situation Knowing what to do in an asthma emergency can save lives.
 Learn more about asthma emergency protocols.

-Go Tobacco Free Keep the school community safe, with a tobacco-free policy for both the indoor and outdoor environments of your schools.
+Go Tobacco Free Keep the school community safe with a tobacco-free policy.
+Make sure the policy covers both indoor and outdoor areas.

-Employ a Full-time Registered Nurse School nurses are uniquely qualified to provide health services and health counseling to students, and have a front line to help motivate parents and link them to resources in the community.
+Employ a Full-time Registered Nurse School nurses are uniquely qualified to provide health services and health counseling to students.
+They can also help motivate parents and link them to resources in the community.

-Educate, Educate, Educate Teachers, school staff, parents and children can all benefit from asthma education to create a safer classroom.
+Educate, Educate, Educate Teachers, school staff, parents and children can all benefit from asthma education.

 Reduce Exposure on High Pollution Days Outdoor air pollution makes breathing more difficult for everyone.
-Check AirNow.gov for local air quality on a daily basis.
-Learn more about managing student exposure to outdoor air on high pollution days.
+Check AirNow.gov on a daily basis for local air quality info.

-Encourage Physical Activity When Able Students with asthma (and their caregivers) may be concerned about over exertion.
-By following the steps outlined above, you can help everyone feel confident that students with asthma can participate in safely managed physical activities.
+Encourage Safe Physical Activity Students with asthma and their caregivers may be concerned about over exertion.
+By following the steps outlined above, you can help everyone feel confident that students with asthma can safely take part in physical activities.
 The Asthma-friendly Schools Initiative Toolkit offers strategies to use throughout the school year.

 How asthma-friendly is your school?
 Use this checklist from the National Heart, Lung and Blood Institute to see if you’re providing a supportive environment.